KalebSabo/Ren-py/README.md

 BUT it should still be workable code AND it will have all my notes/comments to see where my headspace was at or code I tried but commented out to not stop the program from running.
 Please let me know what you think!

-script.rpy is just a label jump to the meat and potatoes of the program events.rpy is a combat prototype, it is a bit ugly as most of it is not as organized as I would have hoped it to be, lessons learned
+script.rpy is just a label jump to the meat and potatoes of the program \n events.rpy is a combat prototype, it is a bit ugly as most of it is not as organized as I would have hoped it to be, lessons learned